Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Eigenstate localisation length

-As pointed out, $\rho_E$ between neighbouring domains is an intrinsically energy-dependent quantity.
-Once the energy is so high that the saddle point of the minimal path on the effective potential $W_E$ is below $E$, the cost of crossing from one domain to the other vanishes: $\rho_E$ becomes zero as a break develops in the domain wall separating the two maxima of $u$.
-For our computation of $\xi_E$, we need the average of all non-zero $\rho_E$ across the 2D system as a function of energy, but we also need to compute the domain area to extract the diameter, $D$.
+As pointed out, $\bar{\rho}_E$ between neighbouring domains is an intrinsically energy-dependent quantity.
+Once the energy is so high that the saddle points of the candidate paths on the effective potential $W_E$ are below $E$, the cost of crossing from one domain to the other vanishes: $\bar{\rho}_E$ becomes zero as breaks develop in the domain wall separating the two maxima of $u$.
+For our computation of $\xi_E$, we need the average of all non-zero $\bar{\rho}_E$ across the 2D system as a function of energy, but we also need to compute the domain area to extract the diameter, $D$.
 This requires integrating over the individual domain areas (at $E=0$), averaging over all domains, assuming the area is that of a circle, and computing the diameter.
 However, as energy goes up and domain walls break down, domains effectively \textit{merge}, so that the area increases with energy as well.
-This domain merging is fully taken into account in our calculations.
+Thus, in our calculation, domains are merged once $\bar{\rho}_E$ between them vanishes.

 To summarise, the main steps of the calculation are as follows.
-Take a precomputed valley network, remove any open valley lines and calculate all the ``minimal paths'' connecting saddles to maxima of $u$.
+Take a precomputed valley network, remove any open valley lines and calculate all the ``candidate minimal paths'' connecting saddles to maxima of $u$.
 Next, identify the valley lines (and potentially segments of the system boundary) that form the domain walls for each domain and perform local, on-domain integrals (for now we only need the area, so the integrand is one).
-From here, identify all saddles linking any two neighbouring domains, calculate the path integral in (\ref{Agmon}) over all linking paths between them, and finally obtain $\rho_E$ by choosing the smallest of the integrals at every energy.
-Then for each noise configuration, the mean of $\rho_E$ is computed over all neighbouring domain pairs, and the mean domain area yields the diameter $D$.
-Both of these quantities are energy dependent: zero-cost links are excluded from the average of $\rho_E$ and domain areas are merged as the walls between them break down.
+From here, identify all saddles linking any two neighbouring domains, calculate the path integral in (\ref{Agmon}) over all linking paths between them, and finally obtain $\bar{\rho}_E$ by averaging over these integrals (including any paths that give a vanishing cost) at every energy.
+Then, for each noise configuration, the mean of $\bar{\rho}_E$ is computed over all neighbouring domain pairs, and the mean domain area yields the diameter $D$.
+Both of these quantities are energy dependent: zero-cost links are excluded from the average of $\bar{\rho}_E$ and domain areas are merged as the walls between them break down.
 Finally, many noise configurations need to be averaged over to get a reasonable estimate of the localisation length.